Probing Cosmic Neutrino Background through Parametric Fluorescence

 The detection of relic neutrinos can also help to pin down basic neutrino properties, such as the absolute scale of neutrino masses and the Majorana nature.
-Besides relic neutrinos, the parametric fluorescence mechanism explored in the present work may also be applied to the atomic detection of dark matter~\cite{Safronova:2017xyt,Arvanitaki:2017nhi,Huang:2019rmc,Bhoonah:2019eyo,Bauer:2024dbg} and other monoenergetic neutrino fluxes such as M\"ossbauer neutrinos.
-For example, in the environment of atomic or molecular dipoles, axion dark matter can feature a resonantly enhanced rate of spontaneous decay into two photons, i.e., $a \to \gamma\gamma$, similar to the original SPDC process.
-Since the main purpose of this work is to put forward a promising direction for relic neutrino detection, its ultimate experimental realization will be addressed in future works, which requires a dedicated search for suitable atomic or molecular candidates in the context of modern technologies achievable in quantum optics.
+Besides relic neutrinos, the parametric fluorescence mechanism explored in the present work may also be applied to the atomic detection of dark matter~\cite{Safronova:2017xyt,Arvanitaki:2017nhi,Huang:2019rmc,Bhoonah:2019eyo,Bauer:2024dbg} and other monoenergetic neutrino fluxes such as M\"ossbauer neutrinos. {To make the detection concept feasible, several challenges must be addressed, including identifying suitable materials among a broad range of atoms or molecules, coherence time controlling, infrared photon or phonon sensing, and background reduction.
+Achieving this goal will call for joint efforts and expertise from both the particle and AMO physics communities.} Since the main purpose of this work is to put forward a promising direction for relic neutrino detection, its ultimate experimental realization will be addressed in future works.

+\prlsection{Acknowledgments}{.}{\it The authors would like to thank Wei Chao, Christina Gao and Shao-Feng Ge for helpful discussions and comments.
+This work is supported in part by the ``CUG Scholar'' Scientific Research Funds at China University of Geosciences (Wuhan) under project No. 2024014, and by the National Natural Science Foundation of China under grant No. 12475113 and grant No. 12405130.}